Skip to main content

 • Avoid using Manual Beatgridding with AI grids unless you're very familiar with the process.
 The AI algorithm is designed for flexible, variable tempos, which can clash with manual settings.

-• For modern dance music or tracks with significant tempo shifts, we recommend using AI2 (our new algorithm) for better compatibility.
+• For modern dance music with breaks or tracks with significant tempo shifts, and old disco songs, we recommend using AI

 Tips for Tempo Control: